Parts of Car Interior and Their Functions Explained

 In the event of a collision, the bag used by an airbag expands rapidly and then deflates almost instantly.

-It has a flexible fabric bag, an inflating module, an impact sensor, and the airbag cushions.
+It has a flexible fabric bag, an inflating module, an impact sensor, and airbag cushions.

 Airbags are designed to cushion and regulate the occupants of a vehicle in the event of an accident.
 There is less chance of a collision between the occupant and the vehicle’s interior.